Gydetti/website-virtualcounsel/docs/building/onboarding/README.md

    </div>
    ```

-With this in place, any future AI or human can instantly see how to write and extend color-opacity utilities—and you’ll never accidentally ship a broken `text-primary/40` again.
+With this in place, any future AI or human can instantly see how to write and extend color-opacity utilities—and you'll never accidentally ship a broken `text-primary/40` again.